Should I Use an Area Specialist if I'm Selling a Home in Calgary Alberta?

 Additionally, it’s important to know the extent of the person’s marketing.
 Are they just in your little corner of the world, and that’s it?
 Or will they go out there and advertise your property to everyone, everywhere?
 Just because that person is known to the people within the community, that doesn’t make them known to everybody else in the world.

 The idea that an area specialist is the most knowledgeable and the best person to deal with is a total misconception.
 For example, it’s possible that someone just joined the Real Estate Board and got their license and then put an advertisement on a bus stop bench, and threw flyers out there for a period of a few months, but have not even had a single sale.
 They may just be spending more money on advertising in your area than they are on promoting your property.

 Laws of Agency

-It’s also important to understand, as discussed in a previous blog post, that according to the Laws of Agency, if a buyer comes in and hires an area specialist (or any Realtor®) who represents the seller, they fall under the Laws of agency and are not allowed to discuss price and motivation with the buyer, or seller.
-They act only as a facilitator in the transaction, each side is left on their own to make their own decisions with no advice from the Realtor®.
-So you may think you are saving on commissions, but you are losing your Realtors® most valuable assets which is their advise and negotiating skills working in your best interest.
+It’s also important to understand, as discussed in a previous blog post, that according to the Laws of Agency, if a buyer comes in and hires an area specialist (or any REALTOR®) who represents the seller, they fall under the Laws of agency and are not allowed to discuss price and motivation with the buyer or seller.
+They act only as a facilitator in the transaction, each side is left on their own to make their own decisions with no advice from the REALTOR®.
+So you may think you are saving on commissions, but you are losing your REALTOR® most valuable assets which is their advice and negotiating skills working in your best interest.

 Have an opinion or any comments?
 We would love to hear them just leave your comment below.